OIEIEIO/MoonWalker-HUD/README.md

 Time between Oct 1-2 2022

+Efforts towards 2 challenges were made:

+1. Exploring the distant universe with James Webb Space Telescope | CSA |
+2. Can AI Preserve OUR science LEGACY? | NASA |

+Canada's stellar navigator on the James Webb Space Telescope - Infographic

+One of Canada's contributions to the James Webb Space Telescope.

+# FRS - The Fine Guidance Sensor (FGS)

+Canada's stellar navigator on the James Webb Space Telescope - Infographic

+The Fine Guidance Sensor (FGS) is the most sophisticated guidance sensor of any telescope ever built.
+It locks on to bright stars in deep space to keep Webb's images sharp.

+What does the Fine Guidance Sensor do?

+Identifies and locks on to preselected guide stars Tracks objects in our solar system with high precision Keeps Webb's gaze perfectly aligned
+The FGS consists of two identical cameras that are critical to Webb's ability to "see."
+The FGS can select a star from a catalogue of nearly one billion guide stars.
+These known cosmic reference points enable Webb to calculate its position in space.

+A watchful guide

+The FGS remains active during all of Webb's observations.
+It provides Webb's stability system with extremely precise data 16 times per second.

+The Canadian-made sensor is so sensitive that it can detect a tiny angular displacement equivalent to the thickness of a human hair as seen from one kilometre away.
+That's like spotting someone blink in Toronto, all the way from Montreal!

+Although NIRISS is packaged with the Fine Guidance Sensor (FGS), the 2 instruments are functionally independent of each other.

 The event was a first time experience and puts you in direct contact with some of the most interesting people on and off planet.

 A variety of age groups, sincerely participating from all parts of the world.